 Defensive stocks such as those in the healthcare sector have lagged the wider market as high cash flow yields are challenged by alternative returns on long-dated bonds.
-This would not be the expected trend if we were on the brink of a recession.
+We do not believe this would be the expected trend if we were on the brink of a recession.